caryoscelus/heavy-bright-sun-wip/chapters/015-chapter-fifteenth.md

     ***

 — So then, — i sipped strong black tea and continued, — you must be wondering who this Andrey Portnov is.
-Well, as you might have seen, he's currently a senator or something.
+Well, as you might have seen, he just was a senator or something.
 But how do i happen to know a senator in these parts?
 Or maybe you think i'm just a proxy contractor?

 — You might be, for all i know.
 But i suppose you'd be more secretive in that case.

 — Yeah, i suppose so.
-I don't even know why am i so carefree lately, — that is what i said, but i already had a more or less correct understanding of that.
+I don't even know why am i so carefree lately, — that was what i said, but deep in my mind i already had a more or less coherent understanding of why was i so.
 I accomplished my goal and, on one hand, had no need to be careful anymore; on the other, i wanted to celebrate, to relax.
+But then on the third hand, there perhaps was still a hint of mystery in that.

 — Anyway, i suppose you can look up the guy's biography, — i continued, — He claims to be russian immigrant descendant.
 And i suppose that might be true.
-Back in the day when i knew him, he called himself Andrew Portnau.
-He wasn't very eager to discuss his ancestors to say the least.
+But back in the day when i knew him, he called himself Andrew Portnau and wasn't very eager to discuss his ancestors, to say the least.

 I took a few more sips of tea, making a pause to hide my emotions towards my freshly dead enemy.

-— He always strove for power, but i noticed that way too late.
+— He always strove for power, but i noticed the terrible proportions of his desire way too late.
 When he had come to our squadron, we all thought he was one of those flying fans.
 He acted like one anyway.
 Had a big collection of assorted copter and jet figurines, was boasting some prestigious pilot sims awards.
 Typical otaku who had the guts to go irl, that's what we thought of him.

 — It probably sounds banal, but we all had meals together, fought together...
 Nobody would think he would be a traitor.
 But then can you call someone who was